Richmond Valley Council

 Business trends

-The number of GST registered businesses in the Richmond Valley Council increased by 18 in the Mar-25 Quarter.
-There were 36 new GST registrations and 18 GST cancellations.
+The number of GST registered businesses in the Richmond Valley Council increased by 1 in the Sep-25 Quarter.
+There were 51 new GST registrations and 50 GST cancellations.

 The Australian Government recently updated ABR data coding to align with the new Australian Statistical Geography.
 These changes were not communicated to ABR data users and caused anomalies in our published trend data due to previous processing methods.
 As a result, data for the last two quarters (Dec-23 and Mar-24) has been revised.
 More details are available here.